 Mexico’s open borders and relaxed entry requirements have made it a travel hotspot during the Coronavirus pandemic.
 Puerto Escondido, in particular, has become a popular spot among long-term travelers and remote workers.
 A lot of those travelers simply do not give a f*** about anyone but themselves, and actively endanger the health and safety of everyone around them.
 Some travelers are willing to accept that risk, but the at-risk local and indigenous people definitely are not, and do not have the same privilege and access to healthcare that most Western tourists take for granted.

 Be a responsible traveler.
 Wear your mask and follow all the guidelines and restrictions set in place by the Mexican government.
 The police in Puerto Escondido and throughout Mexico can literally arrest you if you aren’t wearing a mask.
 A friend of mine got pulled out of a taxi and taken to the police station for hours for not wearing a mask.
-As of right now, in Oaxaca state, you are required to wear a mask from the moment you leave your house to the moment you return.
+As of February 2021, in Oaxaca state, you are required to wear a mask from the moment you leave your house to the moment you return.
 That includes inside taxis, on a motorbike, and on the beach.
 You can imagine that not a lot of people follow those guidelines, but you should.

 Even for selfish reasons, like not getting arrested, just wear the damn mask and follow the restrictions.
 Here’s more on traveling to Mexico during the Coronavirus pandemic.